 The Corporal says, “Yes, Sir, good luck.
 The best we can do is reduce their numbers to make it easier for the rescue team.”

-Out in the hallway Corporal Jacks splits his team up, and sends three men to the other end of the hallway with specific instructions.
-He’s plan is to kill as many as he can, not a defence of the room.
+Out in the hallway Corporal Jacks splits his team up as he sends three men to the other end of the hallway with specific instructions.
+His plan is to kill as many as he can, and not a defence of the room.
 He turns over a heavy desk to block the hall near the door to the lecture room.
 He and one private kneel down behind the desk, ready to hold the line.

 The man in charge of the extra raiders is shocked.
 Their leader and his initial assault force of one hundred and twenty men are dead, except for the five men watching the back door.
 Six gendarmes and ten security guards have killed one hundred and thirty of their best freedom fighters.
 He has only forty-one men left to secure the hostages and the building.
 He left five men to secure the front door, and with the five securing the back door he has thirty-one to secure the hostages.
 That’s all he can do for now.
 He’s only fifth in their European leadership, and he wasn’t fully briefed on this mission, since his job is to bring the extra men to where their leader needs them.
 No one thought he’d need to act on his own at all.

 The new raider leader takes his men to the lecture room, and they enter it to find a middle aged man telling a group of high-school seniors to stay in their seats and be calm.
-The new raid leader walks up to the podium, and waves the man back from it.
+The new raid leader walks up to the podium as he waves the man back from it.
 The man carefully moves away from the podium.
 The attackers spread around the room.